Private Letter Ruling (PLR): Definition & Overview

 KEY TAKEAWAYS

-- The Internal Revenue Service (IRS) issues a private letter ruling (PLR) to taxpayers who require assistance or guidance with their personal tax situation.
+• The Internal Revenue Service (IRS) issues a private letter ruling (PLR) to taxpayers who require assistance or guidance with their personal tax situation.
+A letter ruling interprets the tax laws and applies them to the taxpayer’s specific set of facts.
+The ruling applies only to the taxpayer that requested the ruling and can’t be relied upon by other taxpayers.

-- The IRS publishes the Revenue Procedure each year.
-This document contains relevant updates and guidelines when it comes to tax processes.
+• The IRS publishes the Revenue Procedure each year.
+This document contains relevant updates and guidelines about how to request a ruling.
+There are fees associated with letter rulings, depending on the type of request.

-- The primary goal of PLR is to provide taxpayers with the information they need.
-It helps reduce the possibility of uncertainty and can aid taxpayers in understanding their tax treatment.
+• The primary goal of PLR is to provide taxpayers with the information they need.
+It helps reduce the uncertainty and can aid taxpayers in understanding their tax treatment.

 What Is a Private Letter Ruling (PLR)?

-A private letter ruling (PLR) gets issued by the Internal Revenue Service (IRS) when a taxpayer requires guidance or has questions about their tax situation.
+A private letter ruling (PLR) is issued by the Internal Revenue Service (IRS) when a taxpayer requires guidance or has questions about their tax situation.
 In many cases, a taxpayer will contact the IRS for assistance with complex tax situations or unusual circumstances.
+PLR does not apply to other taxpayers; only to an individual or company that requested the ruling and their specific tax situation.
+It has to be submitted to the IRS in writing.

-For example, it can be common for larger financial transactions to include unclear tax laws or complex processes.
-The IRS would then issue a private letter ruling (PLR) in response to the individual taxpayer.
-The primary purpose of a private letter ruling is to help advise the taxpayer and remove any possibilities of confusion.
+For example, it can be common for larger financial transactions to have unclear tax laws or complex processes.
+The IRS would then issue a written private letter ruling (PLR) in response to the individual taxpayer’s questions.
+The primary purpose of a PLR is to provide advice to the taxpayer and ensure compliance with applicable tax laws.

 How a Private Letter Ruling (PLR) Works